We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 I have two complaints about the Swiffer WetJet.

-First, It takes significantly longer to clean rooms with large square footage since the mop head is 40% smaller than Bona’s.
+First, It takes significantly longer to clean rooms with ample square footage since the mop head is 40% smaller than Bona’s.

 Since the Swiffer pads are cheaper than Bona’s reusable microfiber cloth, they are more likely to rip and tear if they get caught on a lip or edge of the floor.

 To determine the annual cost, let’s say you clean your floors once a week.
-That’s 47 extra Swiffer pads (52 weeks minus the 5 pads it comes with) you have to buy.
+That’s 47 extra Swiffer pads (52 weeks minus the five pads it comes with) you have to buy.

 Below links where you can check out the current prices of the mops as well as Swiffer WetJet refills.